microsoft/language-server-protocol/indexFormat/specification.md

 which made the moniker specific to the npm `mobx` package.
 In addition information about the `mobx` package itself got emitted.
 Please note that since this is an import moniker the `nextMoniker` edge points from the `npm` moniker to the `tsc` moniker.

+## Result ranges

+Ranges in LSIF have currently two meanings:

+1. they act as LSP request sensitive areas in a document (e.g. we use them to decided of for a given position a corresponding LSP request result exists)
+1. they act as navigation targets (e.g. they are the result of a Go To declaration navigation).

+To fulfil the first LSIF specifies that ranges can't overlap or be the same.
+However this constraint is not necessary for the second meaning.
+To support equal or overlapping target ranges we introduce a vertex `resultRange`.
+It is not allowed to use a `resultRange` as a target in a `contains` edge.

 ## Meta Data Vertex

 To support versioning the LSIF defines a meta data vertex as follows: